Your $99+ order ships FOR FREE! With code: FALLCOLORS99 (*Exclusions apply)

 For an easy way to create an incredible outdoor room, plant ornamental trees in a row closely enough so they grow together.
 Crabapples, Ornamental Pears or Ornamental Cherry trees all would work to do something like this.

-Crabapple Trees As A Privacy Fence
+Crabapple Trees as a Privacy Fence

 This photo shows a disease-resistant Red Jewel Crabapple.
 The homeowner loves the unbelievable pink bud-white flower cloud of bloom, followed by green and disease-free foliage all summer.
 Let’s not forget the ruby red fruits that are showy from late summer and persist all winter long.
 Show-stopping red fruit then feeds the migrating robins, cedar waxwings and many other birds in late winter and in the spring.